Centre for Forensic Neuroscience

 While polygraph results are not admissible as primary evidence in UK criminal courts, the examination may provide supplementary information that can be considered alongside other available evidence, where appropriate.

-A professionally conducted examination offers a structured credibility assessment process.
+The examination records physiological responses to carefully formulated questions and produces structured findings that may assist legal representatives when interpreted alongside the wider evidential picture.
 The willingness of an individual to undergo such an examination may be noted within the wider evidential context, subject to case suitability.

 Informed Legal Strategy